WET samples do not reproduce the organ sound

 Hauptwerk

-In order to be able to hear each tone at home as it sounds in the church, a recording is made of each pipe in which all the characteristic features are audible.
-Due to the swirling wind, the tone is constantly in motion and thus acquires a lively character.
-With a long recording, this is recorded in a digital memory, the sample.
+In order to hear each tone at home as it sounds in church, a long-term recording is made of each pipe.
+Due to the fluctuating wind, the tone is fluctuating, creating a lively character that sounds different with every pipe.
+The entire recording process is recorded in a digital memory – the Sample.

-The word sample means that it is a complete copy of the tone of a pipe.
-Every nuance of the tone that the organist plays at the concert corresponds to the sounds that he or she had already heard at home on the Hauptwerk organ.
+So a sample is a complete copy of the pipe tone.
+Every nuance of the tone played by the organist at the concert corresponds to the sounds he or she had already heard on the Hauptwerk organ at home.
+This way you can study perfectly.

-In the church, the organist sits close to the organ and hears the tone immediately and at a short distance, even before the first reflection of the acoustics occurs.
-This is followed by reflections at greater distances and the reverberation is created that makes the tones sound fuller and wider until they die out in the distance.
+In the church, the organist sits close to the organ and hears the tone immediately and at a short distance, even before the first reverberation of the acoustics occurs.
+This is followed by reflections at greater distances and the reverberation is created that makes the tones sound fuller until they die out in the distance.

 Sounds of Hauptwerk samples